dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 ```

 The next table presents the results of both models for the two countries tested.
 We see that the first test
-(RU) gives poorer results than Mexico, even if the second one is a different structure and language.
+(RU) gives poorer results than those for Mexican addresses, even if these latter are written in a different structure and language.
 This situation could be explained by both languages' language roots; Spanish is closer to French than Russia.
 But an interesting thing is that even in a *difficult* annotation context, both the model perform relatively well.
 It means that our models seem to have really learned the *logic* of an address sequence.
 It could also mean that if